 Interview by Imelda Michalczyk on 19 June 2013, London.
 Check out Imelda’s work on her own site Rebeladelica

-The Argument will be released on 22 July 2013 by Domino Recording Company. www.granthart.com
+The Argument was released on 22 July 2013 by Domino Recording Company. www.granthart.com